The Indie Highlight

 The Indie Highlight is a showcase of indie games I’ve loved.
 It’s a celebration of innovative development, personal stories, and risk-taking concepts.
-A place for me to wax poetic about the games that keep my gaming, from the acclaimed darlings of the scene to the hidden gems.
+A place for me to wax poetic about the games that keep me gaming, from the acclaimed darlings of the scene to the hidden gems.

 The article below explains a little about where indie games came from, and what defines them.